ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 5 - Advanced API Assembly/README.md

 1. In the interest of time, and to avoid typing errors, a sample schema file has been provided for you.

-	Open the `Sublime Text` application from the system task bar, or using the favorites menu.
+	Select the `Atom` application from the system task bar if it was left open, or open it using the favorites menu.

+1. Make sure you're in the `Atom` instance that is opened to browse the `lab-files` folder.
+If you need to open the `lab-files` folder, use the file menu and select `File -> Open Folder...` and choose `student -> lab-files`.

 1. Use the file tree menu to open the `lab5/schema_financingSoap.yaml` file: